"Translate your daily experiences into cool stuff to do." Tom Peters

 SB: Like what I said about style and substance really being the same thing.
 I'm very interested in that observation, which is, in effect, that we're all three people.
 We're the person we think we are.
 We're the person other people think we are.
 And most worryingly, we're the person we think other people think we are.
 That's a big problem being three different people.

-order viagra online from canada And I think one of the things we're saying, for a successful and contented existence, is that you should try and make those three different things all the same thing.
+And I think one of the things we're saying, for a successful and contented existence, is that you should try and make those three different things all the same thing.
 You should be.
 As Machiavelli said, "You should really be what you appear to be."

 I was talking with a group of folks about branding and personal branding, which is really what this book is about as well.
 Somebody said, "Well, what is your brand?"
 I answered, "Your brand is what other people think it is."
 What really surprised me was that this idea was news to these people.